Yellen says Trump administration ‘decimated’ financial oversight

 While contrasting rhetorically with older economic agendas of tax cuts and deregulation meant to spur private investment, the Treasury’s policy toward the banking business in recent weeks has followed a familiar playbook of prioritizing the needs of a highly selective group of business investors.

-Yellen described depositors as SVB, whose FDIC bailout was bolstered by an additional line of credit from the Federal Reserve backstopped by taxpayer funds at the Treasury, as “highly correlated.”
+Yellen described depositors in SVB, whose FDIC bailout was bolstered by an additional line of credit from the Federal Reserve backstopped by taxpayer funds at the Treasury, as “highly correlated.”

 Financial inequality in the U.S. is off the charts, with the rich and poor sharply diverging over the last 40 years.